yigityalin/calendy/README.md

 Emir Kurban 21902653 -

-Yiğit Yalın 22002178 - Implemented calendar UI for month and day views in home fragment, implemented UI for Calendars fragment
+Yiğit Yalın 22002178 - Implemented calendar UI for month and day views in home fragment; implemented UI for Calendars fragment; implemented click listeners for home and calendars fragment.

 Yarkın Ergin 21902462 - Added preferences for settings ui.